pascal-p/PA04_GCD/CodeBook.md

 # Final tidy data set - variables and summary
   This summarizes the variables used in the final tiny data set, called `tidy_data_summary_180x81.txt`.

-  The final tidy data set is composed of 81 variables, details are given in section "Variables and summary" below.
+  The final tidy data set is composed of 81 variables, details below.

   No units per se.